Lookfar-Backstrap/backstrap/README.md

 ```
 And now the framework will expect that API tokens will be found in a header called `myProj_api_token`.

-You obtain that token by using the out-of-the-box endpoint /common/accounts/signIn/1.0.0 which if successful returns the token as a parameter of the response.
+You obtain that token by using the out-of-the-box endpoint /common/accounts/signIn/1.0.0 which if successful returns the token as a parameter of the response or through a custom endpoint that leverages AccessControl.signIn().

 ### Permissions
 That explains how to make an authenticated requests, but you may not want all authenticated users to have access to the same endpoints.
 For example, you may have an endpoint designed for admins which retrieves information on any user in the system based on name.
 You certainly do not want your standard users to have the ability to get private information about each other.
 The framework handles this by using endpoint level permissions based on user role.
 You can define a new user role (super-user, admin-user, and default-user are set up out-of-the-box), and then assign either whole areas, whole controllers, or specific methods from specific controllers in specific areas as valid endpoints for that role.
 This is accomplished in the Security.json file.
 Initially, the file looks like this: